01-edu/public/subjects/zappy/README.md

 ### GFX

-The Grapgic part must be done with one of these functions Javascript and Python and C , Cpp
+The Graphic part must be done with one of these functions Javascript and Python and C, C++

 Using any game Engine is forbidden.